Insight into grandparent and third-party custody cases

 Although becoming a grandparent can be a blessing, it can also bring a great deal of stress and strain to a relationship.
 Grandparents and parents do not always agree on how frequently the grandparents should be able to spend time with their grandchildren.
-Other times, grandparents do not necessarily approve of how parents are raising the grandchildren.
+Other times, grandparents do not necessarily approve of how parents are raising their grandchildren.
 These are typically not the types of disputes in which the court will get involved; however, in certain, more extreme situations, it is appropriate for grandparents to involve the legal system in order to ensure the safety and well-being of their grandchildren.
-If you find yourself in one of these situations, Cognetti & Associates can help you understand your options regarding grandparent custody.
+If you find yourself in one of these situations, Cognetti Law Group can help you understand your options regarding grandparent custody.

 Can I get partial custody of my grandchildren?

 There are four situations in which the courts will allow a grandparent to seek partial custody of a grandchild:

 - When the parent of the child is deceased